Co-op Guidelines & Policies

 -

 Commitment of the entire family is essential for REACH to succeed.
 Therefore, at least one parent/guardian is required to teach or help in ALL class periods per session and be willing to help with other jobs/tasks as needed, every week from September until May.
-All members are required to submit at least one class to teach each session.
+An adult from each family is required to submit at least one class to teach each session.
 All students attending REACH must be registered for all class periods.

 -